ClassicUO/packets/README.md

 ## Packet Handler Implementations

 This repository also includes implementations for handling the packets in various UO emulators.
-Please check the `implementations` directory for the code examples.
+Please check the `implementations` directory.
 If your emulator does not have any implementation you may need to implement it yourself.
 If you do please open a pull request and we will add it to the repository.

 ## Sample Packet Dumps